Is Leaving a Baby at the Hospital After Birth Possible?

 You’re likely wondering, “What happens if you leave a baby at the hospital?”

 Once a mother abandons a baby in a hospital, the process of finding a safe, stable environment for them begins.
 At this point, your child will become a ward of the state, meaning that they’ll either be placed into foster care, or the hospital will try and contact a private adoption agency to try and find a family for them.

 Parents who change their minds after they leave their baby at the hospital have up to 60 days to claim their baby and file a petition with the circuit court.
 If they choose to file it, they will undergo a mandatory maternity or paternity test ordered by the court.
 Then, the Department of Children and Family Services will also conduct a child protective investigation and home study.
 If a petition was never filed after 60 days, the process of terminating the biological parental rights will begin for the legal adoption process to proceed.

 Every pregnancy and childbirth is different, as are the decisions birth mothers make to do what is best for their baby.

 An unplanned pregnancy is a lot to deal with on your own.
 American Adoptions makes sure you don’t have to.

-Whether you’re thinking about leaving a baby at the hospital, or considering adoption for your baby, whenever you need help, you can always call 1-800-ADOPTION at any time to speak with an adoption professional.
+Whether you’re thinking about leaving a baby at the hospital or considering adoption for your baby, you can always call 1-800-ADOPTION at any time to speak with an adoption professional.
 You can also fill out our free information form to get contacted by our agency.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.